ducksquaddd/thorchain.js/README.md

+# I have no clue why this wont work with like npm and what not i need helkp please

 # ThorChain.js

 Thorchain.js is a libary that allows you to work with mutiple chains including, Thorchain, Bitcoin, Dogecoin, Ethereum, Etc<br>